Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 Approach with empathy: creating a supportive environment

 People living with an eating disorder often feel isolated or misunderstood.
-So, creating a supportive environment where they feel safe to express their feelings is key.
+So, creating a supportive environment where they feel safe to express their feelings is vital.
 Try not to push them too hard; recovery takes time and patience.

 To support someone with an eating disorder, listen more, encourage professional help, and remind them of their worth beyond their physical appearance.
 It's about being there consistently and empathetically.